mmilenkoski/detecting_higgs_bosson/README.md

-# Project 1 : Detecting Higgs Bosson
+# Project 1 : Detecting Higgs Boson

 This project was created as part of the Machine Learning course [ **CS-433** ] at EPFL.
 We created a binary classification model for detecting the presence of Higgs Bosson particle in events from the Large Hadron Collider at CERN.
 For this purpose,